 How to Use an AI Tutor for JEE Preparation

-A practical guide to using Acrolly's AI tutor for JEE Main and Advanced—when to ask doubts, how to pair lessons with practice, and mistakes to avoid.
+A practical guide to using an AI tutor for JEE Main and Advanced—when to ask doubts, how to pair lessons with practice, and mistakes that waste time.

 Why an AI tutor helps JEE prep differently than videos